My friends often ask me, and I answer: it depends!

 Cooling down after your treadmill workout is just as important as a warm-up.
 If you don’t cool down, you could be at risk for injury.
 Be sure to do a light jog or walk a few minutes after your workout to help your body recover.

 10. Forcing yourself to keep going

-If you’re feeling tired or like you can’t go on, it’s okay to stop.
+If you’re tired or can’t go on, it’s okay to stop.
 It’s important to listen to your body and not push yourself too hard.
 If you force yourself to keep going, you could injure yourself.

 11. Not maintaining the machine

-It is important to maintain your treadmill by regularly cleaning it and checking for loose parts.
+Maintaining your treadmill by regularly cleaning it and checking for loose parts is important.
 Additionally, follow the manufacturer’s instructions on how often to oil the machine.
 Neglecting this can cause the machine to break down and may even void your warranty.

 12. Not knowing when to stop

-You must stop exercising and seek medical attention if you’re feeling pain, dizziness, or nausea.
+You must stop exercising and seek medical attention if you feel pain, dizziness, or nausea.
 These could be signs of a more serious problem, and it’s best to err on caution.

 Treadmills are a great way to get in your daily cardio, but it’s important to use them safely.
-If you’re new to using a treadmill, be sure to start slow and pay attention to your surroundings.
+If you’re new to using a treadmill, start slowly and pay attention to your surroundings.
 Additionally, drink plenty of water and wear comfortable, supportive shoes.
 Most importantly, listen to your body and stop if you’re feeling pain or discomfort.

 Of course, these are just guidelines for treadmill walking.
-The best way to figure out how long you are going to brisk walking on the treadmill is to experiment and see what works best for you, like walking speed, burning more calories, and health benefits.
+The best way to figure out how long you will walk briskly on the treadmill is to experiment and see what works best for you, like walking speed, burning more calories, and health benefits.
 Start with a time that feels comfortable, and then adjust as needed.
 And remember, the most important thing is to have fun and stay safe!